5 Cosmetic Procedures Your Insurance May Cover

-WILL: Insurance tends to cover septoplasty for patients with a deviated septum that disrupts breathing so long as the problem is documented by your doctor.
+WILL: Insurance tends to cover septoplasty for patients with a deviated septum that is disrupting breathing -- as long the problem is documented by your doctor.

 WON’T: Any aesthetic changes to the nose (rhinoplasty) are not covered.
-Many patients still pursue both procedures simultaneously, and the doctors simply bill the septoplasty to insurance and the cosmetic portion to the patient explains Dr. William Portuese.
+Many patients still pursue both procedures simultaneously -- and doctors bill the septoplasty to insurance, and the cosmetic portion to the patient, explains Dr. William Portuese.

 WILL: Many insurance companies will cover the procedure, but they don’t make it easy, explains Dr. Christopher L. Hess.
-Often patients must visit their primary care doctors to establish back, neck, and shoulder pain, and first try physical therapy.
+Often, patients must visit their primary care doctors to establish back, neck or shoulder pain -- and try physical therapy first.

-WILL: Insurance companies pay for many morbidly obese patients to have gastric bypass surgery, though this approval typically follows a psych evaluation and year of supervised diet and exercise according to Dr. Mark Pleatman.
+WILL: Insurance companies pay for many morbidly obese patients to have gastric bypass surgery, though this approval typically follows a psych evaluation and year of supervised diet and exercise, says Dr. Mark Pleatman.